Stu Voigt: Early life and college

-Voight accepted a football scholarship to the University of Wisconsin–Madison, where also played on the baseball and track and field team.
-Voight batted .350 in his two baseball seasons with the Badgers, while his track and field team won Big Ten Championships in all his seasons at the University.
+Voight accepted a football scholarship to the University of Wisconsin–Madison, where he also played on the baseball and track and field teams.
+Voight batted .350 in his two baseball seasons with the Badgers, while his track and field team won Big Ten Championships in all his seasons at the university.
 On the football team, he was a star halfback and tight end on some of the worst teams in Badger history, which won just three games in his three varsity years of 1967–1969, all in his senior season.
 As a senior, Voight was his team's leading receiver, catching 39 passes for 429 yards and 2 touchdowns.
 He finished his college career with 63 receptions for 704 yards and 3 touchdowns, along with 150 rushing yards and 3 more scores.
 In 2000, he was enshrined in Wisconsin's athletic hall of fame.